eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 As of mid 2024:

-CGNAT is becoming more prevalant, making it harder to make P2P ports available inbound and get good peering.
+CGNAT is becoming more prevalent, making it harder to make P2P ports available inbound and get good peering.

 Docker support for IPv6 is better.